apache/spark/CONTRIBUTING.md

 There are three ways to setup an Apache Airflow development environment.

-1. Using tools and libraries installed directly on your system.
+1. Using tools and libraries installed directly on your system

   Install Python (2.7.x or 3.5.x), MySQL, and libxml by using system-level package managers like yum, apt-get for Linux, or Homebrew for Mac OS at first.
 Refer to the [base CI Dockerfile](https://github.com/apache/airflow-ci/blob/master/Dockerfile) for